DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

-# Quality control workflows collection for Roddy
+# Alignment and Quality Control Plugin for Roddy

 This plugins contains a series of alignment and quality control related workflows:
 - PanCancer alignment workflow for whole genome and exome